 Like it or not – Shipping Container Homes are coming to a lot near you! « The Life and Times of a "Renaissance Ronin" My family is building a home using shipping containers as structure.

 More and more people are planning and building their very own cargo container residence – either themselves or with the help of architects and builders – inspired, in part, by pictures and drawings that are circling the world about already-built shipping container structures.
 There are many plans available for you to create your own container home and architects who specialize in residential reuse of cargo containers, but few home shipping container structures to date rival the creativity and functionality of Container City – which makes it an excellent case study for anyone considering creating their own container home.
-This project fuses elements of prefabrication and efficiency with style and expressive livability.
-Cargo Container House Plans Continue to Expand

 With the green theme growing in popularity across every stretch of the world, more and more people are turning to cargo container homes for green alternatives for office, and even new home, construction.
 There are countless numbers of empty, unused shipping containers around the world just sitting on the shipping docks and taking up space.
 The reason for this is that it’s too expensive for a country to ship empty containers back to the their origin in most cases, it’s just cheaper to buy new containers from Asia.
+Shipping Container Homes.

 One new trend in cargo-container architecture is the emergence of kit homes that use some of the high-concept ideas of earlier experiments in the form.
 Architect Adam Kalkin, for example, recently announced production of the Quik House, seen here in a rendering, made from shipping containers.
 Kalkin calls the Quik House "the perfection of the modular building block. " While the Quik House can easily be used as a single dwelling, Kalkin says a client in New York is interested in adding one of the units on his roof to avoid disturbing neighbors with noisy and lengthy construction.
 Steel Buildings Become More Popular for Residential Homes.
-Cargo Container Home Designs by Architects & Builders Cargo container homes show no sign of slowing down.
+Cargo Container Home Designs by Architects & Builders.
+Cargo container homes show no sign of slowing down.

 With the ever growing population of disused and deserted shipping containers around the world more and more designers are finding creative ways to adaptively reuse containers to create houses and multi-family homes and more.
 HybridSeattle is a West Coast architectural firm that has created a number of real-life shipping container buildings and has also envisioned a number of other fixed and mobile architectural designs based on cargo container modules.

 There's a six-month waiting list for the Quik House by architect Adam Kalkin, who is based in New Jersey.
 The distinctive Quik House comes in a prefabricated kit, based on recycled shipping containers (in fact a completed house is about 75% recycled materials by weight).
 The standard Quik House offers 2,000 square feet, three bedrooms and two and one-half baths, though larger options are also available.